saturn597/mosaigraph/README.md

 **-i [image list]: Specify images to use in constructing the mosaic.**

 This is a space separated list of images and/or directories in which to find images.
-The referenced images will be used as the "pieces" of the mosaic being built.
+The referenced images will be used as the "pieces" of the mosaic being built, or will be saved to a preprocessing file if the `-P` flag is present.

 **-l [log file path]: Produce log of which images are used where.**